 For showtimes, click here.

-Jacqueline Susann based her novel Valley of the Dolls on her experiences trying to break into show business as well as real life actors whom her husband, producer and publicist Irving Mansfield, came in contact with.
+Jacqueline Susann based her novel Valley of the Dolls on her experiences trying to break into show business as well as the lives of real actors whom her husband, producer and publicist Irving Mansfield, came in contact with.

 “I’ve grown up with show business.
-I’ve seen people come starry-eyed and I’ve seen them hope to call Mt.
+I’ve seen people come starry-eyed, and I’ve seen them hope to climb Mt.
 Everest… and I’ve seen many of them go into the valley of the dolls,” she said.
 “In my books, the people… who are glamourous have to suffer… [so readers can]… go home feeling better about their own crappy lives.”

 Below cast members remember their experiences making the camp classic!

 “She in this movie was beyond the movie.
 Her makeup was of today.
 Her look was of today.
 [She had] the most exquisite face.
 She and I became friends through the film.
 She was sweet.
 She was like a little kitten.
 She was a dream.”